SUMMER CELEBRATIONS

 FOOD AND DRINK

 An event so nice you could do it twice.
 The Cambridge Ribfest & Craft Beer Show mirrors what is offered by its Kitchener neighbour but with a later date.
 Held in beautiful Riverside Park, the event is in support of Rotary Cambridge Sunrise.
-Rotary recently announced that it will produce the event alongside Impact Events Group Inc., which also puts on the Kitchener event, among others.
-Several Cambridge breweries highlight the list of brews on offer at this marquee regional event, which before the pandemic attracted 25,000 people annually.
+Several Cambridge breweries highlight the list of brews on offer at this marquee regional event, attracts 25,000 people annually.
 There is no admission fee, however, donations to Rotary Cambridge Sunrise will be accepted at the gate.
 The event starts at noon on Friday and ends at 6 p.m. on Sunday.

 Get to know your ABCs at the Wellesley Apple Butter and Cheese Festival, a festival mainstay in the region and the perfect foodie event to bookend the summer.
 Not surprisingly, the festival puts a spotlight on the popular Wellesley brand apple products which includes apple butter and apple cider.

 There’s much more on offer, however, at this Wellesley Township festival, which drew inspiration from the Elmira Maple Syrup Festival and New Hamburg Quilt Auction when it was formed in 1976.
 Food, craft and specialty vendors set up in the village, including the Queens Bush Road street mall, on the final Saturday in September.
 Limited edition die-cast model trucks are available for purchase at the festival, attracting avid toy collectors from all over, while the annual horseshoe tournament is a crowd-pleaser.
-Don’t miss the pancake breakfast.
+Don’t miss the pancake breakfast that kicks off the festival bright and early at 7am!

 MUSIC

 This event’s musical landscape has shifted in recent years, gearing more to a younger audience.
-As the TD Kitchener Blues Festival prepares to enter its 23rd year it will do so as a perennial powerhouse among the region’s summer events.
+As the TD Kitchener Blues Festival prepares to enter its 24th year it will do so as a perennial powerhouse among the region’s summer events.
 The festival has been touted as the biggest free-admission blues festival in Canada, drawing up to 150,000 people to downtown Kitchener.
 And with good reason.
 The demographic has gone from predominantly a 50-plus crowd to mostly 30- to 50-year-olds in recent years and this year’s lineup is reflective of that, according to artistic director Claude Cloutier.
-Among the more than 60 acts set to hit five downtown Kitchener stages over the weekend will be ’90s hitmakers Spin Doctors, I Mother Earth and Odds, while A Flock of Seagulls, Grapes of Wrath, Men Without Hats and The Legendary Downchild Blues Band will appeal to a slighter older generation.
-The lone paid ticket event is Spin Doctors with opener Digging Roots, kicking off the festival on Thursday on the OLG Clock Tower Stage.
+Among the more than 60 acts set to hit five downtown Kitchener stages over the weekend will be ’90s hitmaker Collin James, and Tom Petty & the Heartbreakers.
+The entire 4-day lineup can be found on the Blues Festival website.

 ARTS AND CULTURE